Owners of dive boat that sank off California coast, killing 34, suspend operations

 By Dan Whitcomb

-LOS ANGELES (Reuters) - The owners of a dive boat that caught fire and sank off the California coast on Labor Day, killing 34 people, said on Tuesday they had suspended operations indefinitely during an investigation of one of the state's worst maritime disasters.
+LOS ANGELES, Oct 1 (Reuters) - The owners of a dive boat that caught fire and sank off the California coast on Labor Day, killing 34 people, said on Tuesday they had suspended operations indefintely during an investigation of one of the state's worst maritime disasters.

 The 75-foot Conception, owned by dive tour company Truth Aquatics, burst into flames on Sept.
 2, killing 33 passengers and a crew member who had been sleeping below decks.